JGustavoBFlores/PolarCN/README.md

     To use a LAPACK subroutine, call it from your program, (defining it as an external first), and add: '-llapack -lblas' to the end of your compilation command.

+    To run this code you can either run the simulator executable or runit, runit requires a directory of name EVOLUTION and will delete the current version of simulator and compile a newer version from the program.f